kubesphere/website/content/en/docs/installing-on-kubernetes/on-prem-kubernetes/install-ks-on-linux-vm.md

 1. [Optional] Create the secret of certificate for Etcd in your Kubernetes cluster.
 This step is only needed when you want to enable Etcd monitoring.

-> Note: Create the secret according to the actual Etcd certificate path of your cluster; If the Etcd has not been configured certificate, an empty secret needs to be created.
+> Note: Create the secret according to the actual Etcd certificate path of your cluster; If the Etcd has not been configured certification, an empty secret needs to be created.

 - If the Etcd has been configured with certificates, refer to the following step (The following command is an example that is only used for the cluster created by `kubeadm`):